perty/Matrix/README.md

 API design follows the Elm core Array module.

 Naming is now rows and columns, as it is more fit to the purpose of the library.

+New function foldl for folding left over each row and then merge.